-SEPA acknowledged the Proposed Development appeared to avoid areas of peat.
-Detailed peat probing was undertaken in November 2021 and February 2022, to ensure the Project was further designed to avoid deep areas of peat.
-A Peat Management Plan (PMP) is provided as Annex O. Scottish Forestry advised that the Proposed Development would impact commercial woodland to some extent.
-An assessment on forestry impacts is detailed in the Chapter 5: Forestry Appraisal of this EA.
+SEPA acknowledged that the Project appeared to avoid areas of peat.
+Detailed peat probing was undertaken across several site visits between November 2021 and July 2022 to ensure the Project was further designed to avoid deep areas of peat.
+A Peat Management Plan (PMP) is provided as Annex O of this EA.

+Scottish Forestry advised that the Project would impact commercial woodland to some extent.
+An assessment on forestry impacts is detailed in Chapter 5: Forestry Appraisal of this EA.